observablehq/framework/docs/reactivity.md

 display(slow);
 ```

-Implicit await means that you wait for the defining code block to fulfill, not just the referenced promise.
+Implicit await means waiting for the defining code block to fulfill, not only the referenced promises.
+Below, even though `one` and `two` are defined synchronously, the referencing code block must wait 5 seconds for the defining block to resolve.
+This allows a defining code block to initialize state asynchronously while preventing referencing code blocks from seeing partially-initialized state.

 ```js echo
 const one = 1;